AstrobioMike/GToTree/README.md

 ---

-**See the [conda quickstart](https://github.com/AstrobioMike/GToTree/wiki/installation#conda-quickstart) installation page to get GToTree up and running in just a couple steps!**
+**See the [conda quickstart](https://github.com/AstrobioMike/GToTree/wiki/installation#conda-quickstart) installation page to get GToTree up and running in just a single step!**

 ---